-Capitalising on communication channels – How Malawi uses WhatsApp for climate information
+Capitalising on communication channels – How Malawi uses WhatsApp for weather information

 Innovation in collecting and disseminating climate information need not be complex as a group in Malawi has found by using a WhatsApp group to send out weather information, and to request actual observations from members in order to verify forecasts and ultimately improve their reliability.
 The UMFULA project’s Katharine Vincent looks at the effective new method.